nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 ## Future Work & Extensions

-A few extensions and improvements are already planned or in progress:
+A few extensions and improvements of TZIP-16 are already planned or in progress:

 - Augment/upgrade the TZIP-12 and TZIP-7 standards with metadata support.
 - Specify *off-chain-events*: events are similar to off-chain-views, but they